onzfonz/comp227/src/content/1/en/part1b.md

   }
 }

-const stephen = new Person('Stephen Colbert', 'Cougars') stephen.cheer()
+const stephen = new Fan('Stephen Colbert', 'Cougars') stephen.cheer()

-const osvaldo = new Person('Too Hard to Pronounce', 'Roots') osvaldo.cheer()
+const osvaldo = new Fan('Too Hard to Pronounce', 'Roots') osvaldo.cheer()
 ```

 When it comes to syntax, the classes and the objects created from them are very reminiscent of Java classes and objects.
 Their behavior is also quite similar to Java objects.
 At the core, they are still objects based on JavaScript's [prototypal inheritance](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Inheritance).
-The type of both objects is literally `Object`, since JavaScript essentially only defines the types
+Both objects are explicitly of the type `Object`, since JavaScript essentially only defines the types
 [Boolean, Null, Undefined, Number, String, Symbol, BigInt, and Object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).

 The introduction of the class syntax was a controversial addition.